Frequently Asked Questions

 Do I have a pinched nerve?

 This is a common misconception.
 Low back pain or neck pain may feel as if something is “pinched” however this is rarely the case.
-The likely scenario is that there is a mechanical cause of the pain such as a joint strain or swelling in region of the joint which can be helped with chiropractic care.
-This is why an accurate diagnosis is so important before.
+The most likely cause of your pain is that your spine is not functioning correctly and has caused problems such as joint strain and swelling in your spine.
+There are many different causes of spinal pain and this is why an accurate diagnosis is so important before any treatment is commenced.

 Do I need a medical referral?